steveWang/writing/income-taxes.md

 TCJA's changes to the individual tax code are slated to expire at the end of next year, _but_ I would be rather surprised if Congress does not prioritize renewing those provisions before then.

+**July 2025 update: many of these provisions have indeed been renewed, at least for now.
+There are very few changes in practice for moderately-highly-compensated salaried employees.
+Chief among them is the increase to the SALT cap to \$40,000, phasing out between \$500,000 and
+\$600,000.
+Interestingly, since this now exceeds the standard deduction for both individuals and married couples, this introduces a new marriage penalty in certain situations.**

 One might also think that everyone already knows all of the relevant details by now, but I had a recent conversation that suggested